Xunnamius/babel-plugin-transform-rewrite-imports/README.md

   `.d.ts` files).

-  By mapping a project's `tsconfig.json` `paths` value to a replacement map transform-rewrite-imports can understand, it becomes possible to very easily replace tsconfig-replace-paths et al in their entirety.
-[Here's an example][14] using transform-rewrite-imports to replace these plugins and babel-plugin-module-resolver for transforming both sources and type definitions.
+  By mapping a project's `tsconfig.json` `paths` value to a replacement map transform-rewrite-imports can understand, it becomes possible to ditch tsconfig-replace-paths et al and reduce dependency count.
+[Here's an example][14] using transform-rewrite-imports to replace these plugins (along with babel-plugin-module-resolver) for transforming both sources and type definitions.
 Essentially, this Babel configuration file maps an object of aliases (the same alias object [accepted by babel-plugin-module-resolver][15]) derived from the project's `tsconfig.json` `paths` into a `replaceExtensions`